 2.)
 They eat earthworms, mosquito larvae, snails, slugs, woodlice, bloodworms, crickets, and other invertebrates.
 They also eat amphibian eggs and larvae, including newt larvae and newt eggs.
 Yep, they’re cannibals.
 Larvae usually eat small aquatic inverts and decomposing plant matter.

 3.)
-California newts secrete the potent neurotoxin called tetrodotoxin, which is hundreds of times more toxic than cyanide!
+California newts secrete the potent neurotoxin called tetrodotoxin, which is more toxic than cyanide!
 This is the same toxin found in pufferfish.

 4.)
 California newts are classified as a Species of Special Concern in California, but do not have federal protection.